 Okay, so do that again.
 Wasn’t the best, it’s kind of tangled.

 I’ll put a link in the description to a live stream I did that I use the RODE NT-USB mini for the whole thing.
-So there’s no switching back and forth between these two microphones.
+There’s no switching back and forth between these two microphones.
 Okay.

 Okay.
 Testing, testing one, two, testing one, two.
-So this is what it sounds like on the RODE NT-USB mini.
+This is what it sounds like on the RODE NT-USB mini.
 I switched from using the RODE NT-USB and this is the sound purely coming from the RODE NT-USB mini.

 As you can see, I’m about, I don’t know, 20 centimetres away from the microphone.
 If I get a little bit closer, you can hear the quality of the sound come through a little bit better as all microphones are.

 I feel like, I don’t know why I’m whispering.
 I think it’s because I’m live and I’m doing a sound test and, and I, I don’t want to be shouting into your ears.
 I’m looking at the sound levels.

 I’m monitoring from my computer and it doesn’t look like I’m actually clipping.
 I was using this microphone yesterday attached to the boom arm and I was really impressed by the quality of the sound and also I was like this is a really powerful little microphone and I think it’s really, really amazing.

 I’m going to be quiet now so you can listen to the ambient noise.
 I don’t know if you can hear it and I’ll, I guess I’ll find out when I listened to the replay, but my iMac had a little bit of a humming noise, so see if you can notice it.